Provisioning Citrix NetScaler instances

 - Password: the password used to log on to the NetScaler instance.
 Maximum length: 31 characters.

 - SSH Port: set the SSH port.
 The default port is 22.

-- Select Use global settings for NetScaler communication checkbox, if you want the setting to be defined in the System Settings for the communication between the Management Service and the NetScaler instance.
-You can uncheck this box and change the protocol to HTTP or HTTPS.
+- Select Use global settings for NetScaler communication check box.
+This option defines the setting in System Settings for communication between the Management Service and the NetScaler instance.
+You can clear this box and change the protocol to HTTP or HTTPS.

 - Select http option to use HTTP protocol for the communication between the Management Service and the Citrix NetScaler instance.